Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-partner-connect.gif)

 Once activated, you'll be brought to a Hex screen asking you what you'd like to name your Hex workspace *(you can choose whatever name you like)*.

 Once you've created your workspace, head back over to Snowflake and navigate to the `Admin` tab again but this time select `Users & roles`.
 From here, you should see 3 users with one of them being named `PC_HEX_USER`.
 This is the user that was created when you activated Hex with partner connect.
 We'll need to activate the `ORGADMIN` role for this user.
 Select `PC_HEX_USER`, and at the bottom of the page you'll see a section to grant new roles.

 ![](assets/vhol-grant-roles.png)

 Click on grant role, which will open a window to grant roles to the `PC_HEX_USER` account.
 In the `Role to grant` dropdown, you'll see the role `ORGADMIN`.
 Select this role and then click `Grant`.
-This will activate the role for you and we'll come back to this later.
+This will activate the role for you and we'll revisit this step later.

 ![](assets/vhol-add-orgadmin.gif)